moso2p/ecogem/README.md

 ## Dependencies

 * fork(2)
-    * Windows and several other platforms are not supported.
+    * Windows and several other platforms are not supported; please contribute!

 * Ruby >= 2.1 and ~> 2.2
     * Tested on 2.1.5 (MRI)

 * Bundler >= 1.7.9
-    * Tested on 1.7.9
+    * Tested with 1.7.9

 ## Installation